HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Weekly Project/instructions.md

 - This border also displays when you hover over the thumbnails.
 - Clicking on a full image opens a `fancybox` with a version of the image that scales with the window size.

 ## Hints and reminders:

-* Don't forget to only work once the document is ready to be manipulated.
+* Don't forget to execute JavaScript only once the document is ready to be manipulated.
 * You will need one event listener on the `.previews` anchor tags.
 * The `.full` div should be **emptied** when someone clicks the previews.
 * It's possible to create elements with: `$('<tag>')`.